Skip to content

 The Problem Context Solves: Prop Drilling in the Real World

-First, it creates tight coupling.
+The first problem prop drilling creates is tight coupling.
 Your Navbar component now has to accept a currentUser prop purely so it can hand it to UserAvatar.
-Navbar doesn't care about currentUser.
-It shouldn't know it exists.
-But now it does, forever.
+Navbar does not care about currentUser.
+It should not need to know it exists.
+But now it does, and that dependency is baked into its interface forever.
+Every new consumer of Navbar needs to pass currentUser even if their use case has nothing to do with the current user.

-Context breaks this chain entirely.
-You define the data once at a high-level provider, and any component that actually needs it can reach up and grab it directly — like plugging into a wall socket instead of running an extension cord through six rooms.
+Context breaks this chain.
+You define the data once at a high-level Provider, and any component that actually needs it can access it directly — like plugging into a wall socket instead of running an extension cord through six rooms.

 PropDrillingProblem.jsx · JAVASCRIPT

-// ❌ THE PROBLEM: currentUser drills through components that don't need it
+// THE PROBLEM: currentUser drills through three components that don't use it.

 function App() {